friedbunny/noir/README.md

 [Interactive example with Mapbox GL.](https://friedbunny.github.io/mapbox-gl-style-dark/example.html)

-This style is meant primarily to be used as a basis for overlays, rather than detailed wayfinding.
+This style is meant primarily to be used as a base for overlays, rather than detailed wayfinding.

 ![alt text](example.jpg "Rides overlayed on Portland, Oregon")